just-4-fun/modularity/README.md

 ## Quick example

 In a simple scenario the framework can be used in the three simple steps:
-1. Define the “service” module:
+1. Define a module that provides some service (an access to the database for example):
 	```kotlin
 	class DBModule: Module<DBModule.Implement>() {
 		fun saveData(data: String) = implement.runAsync { saveDataImpl(data) }